Dumka power station (CESC)

 Dumka power station is a proposed 1260 megawatt (MW) coal plant in Jharkhand state, India.

 The map below shows the location of Dumka district, India but not the exact location of the project.

-The project will be developed in two phases.
+The project would be developed in two phases.
 Phase I comprises two units, each 300 MW.
 Phase II is a 660 MW unit.
-The project received environmental clearance on August 24, 2011.
-According to the company, the project will be completed in 2016.
+The project received a terms of reference on August 24, 2011.
+According to the company in 2011, the project will be completed in 2016.